oss-tsukuba/nextcloud-gfarm/README.md

 - run `make config` to check configurations.
 - run `make reborn-withlog` to create and start containers.
     - If containers exist, these will be recreated.
-    - Persistent data (DB, html, etc.) is not removed.
+    - Persistent data (DB, coniguration files, and etc.) is not removed.
 - input password of myproxy-logon or grid-proxy-init for Gfarm authentication method (when not using .gfarm_shared_key)
 - `ctrl-c` to stop output of `make reborn-withlog`